VrushankPatel/Maxine/docs/features.md

 - Authentication is handled via the `/api/maxine/signin` endpoint with admin credentials.
 ### Performance Optimizations
 - Optimized data structures using Maps and arrays for O(1) lookups and operations.
-- Fast LCG PRNG for efficient random load balancing.
+- Fast LCG PRNG for efficient random and geo-aware load balancing.
 - Efficient round-robin implementation with array indexing.
 - Simplified registry for minimal overhead.
 - Pre-allocated response buffers for zero-allocation responses.